9293028750/Homework/README.md

-# Midterm question SAMPLE for the class DSE-I1020 (Intro to Data Science)
+# Midterm sample for the class DSE-I1020
 ## Multiple choice concept questions
 1. What is Not the technique for Machine Learning?
     - a.
 Supervised learning